Chandrashekar-Dappin/Open-vino-Chatbot/README.md

 To begin using OpenVINO™, refer to Intel's official documentation and resources for installation guides, tutorials, and sample applications.
 Explore the provided examples and tools to understand how to leverage OpenVINO™ for your specific AI and deep learning projects.

 By leveraging the capabilities of the OpenVINO™ toolkit, developers can accelerate the deployment of AI-powered solutions, optimize performance, and achieve efficient inference across a wide range of applications and industries.

+## Results from MonoDepth Estimation

+> Monocular Depth Estimation is the task of estimating scene depth using a single image.
+> It has many potential applications in robotics, 3D reconstruction, medical imaging and autonomous systems.
+> This tutorial uses a neural network model called MiDaS, which was developed by the Embodied AI Foundation.